-1. Using the trusty Facebook Pixel
+1. Using the Trusty Facebook Pixel

-You cant just create an ad for a Facebook quiz once, and expect it to be perfect on your first try.
+You can't just create an ad for a Facebook quiz once, and expect it to be perfect on your first try.
 You need to constantly track your conversions and revise areas of your ad campaign that are not performing well.

-Your quiz platform should use the Facebook pixel.
+In order to do so, your quiz platform should use the Facebook pixel.
 This little piece of code will allow you to track your ad's performance and tweak areas that can be improved.

 It's a simple 5-step process.

 Step 1.
 Go to your Facebook ad account.
 Or just click on this link https://www.facebook.com/ads/manager/